fsi-open/datasource/doc/en/extensions/Symfony/form.md

 * ``form_filter`` - whether form creation and rendering for this field is enabled, ``true`` by default
-* ``form_type`` - type of form that should be created for this datasource field, by default it equals to the type of datasource field, it can be any valid form type or array containing 'from' and 'to' types for 'between' comparisons
+* ``form_type`` - type of form that should be created for this datasource field, by default it equals to the type of datasource field, it can be any valid form type
 * ``form_options`` - options passed to the form field (see documentation for Symfony Form component for details); for ``between`` comparison, you can pass specific options for each field by passing two arrays in this option (extension will also search for specific options under ``from`` and ``to`` keys); If you pass also some general options, they will be merged to specific options,